Souravgoswami/string_dot_gradient/README.md

 [ Story from: https://moralstories.top/read/the-cows-and-the-tiger ]

+You can also use multi_gradient() and pass blocks, to yield the characters to the block instead.

 ## Excluding Spaces and tabs
 A string can contain spaces or tabs, to exclude them, use the exclude_spaces optional.
 Set it to true or false.
 A truthy or falsey value will also work, but it's not recommended.